-I want to help you make sure that your kiddos have tangible memories to rummage through when they are older.
+I want to help you make sure that your kiddos have tangible memories to rummage through when they are older, which is why I don’t offer digitals-only packages.

 The print lab I work with donates part of every single sale to Water.org.
 As if this wasn’t already a great reason to work with them, the papers used at this lab are amazing and I haven’t found any other labs that match the quality they deliver.